Stacie enjoys writing about the things that interest her most: reading, writing, food, wine, and the best ways to live a healthy lifestyle.

 Step-by-Step Instructions for Making a Chapbook

 These detailed text instructions are followed by a photo tutorial of the steps.

 1. Gather Your Tools

-Text Paper: Text paper is a bit thicker than regular copy paper, but not as thick as cardstock.
+- Text Paper: Text paper is a bit thicker than regular copy paper, but not as thick as cardstock.
 You can use copy paper, but I suggest you experiment with different kinds of paper.
-Better grades of paper won’t usually cost much more than copy paper, but will create a higher quality look for your finished chapbook.
-You can find different kinds of paper at office supply and stationary stores, but also check salvage companies and printer supply outlets.
+Better grades of paper won’t usually cost much more than copy paper but will create a higher quality look for your finished chapbook.
+You can find different kinds of paper at office supply and stationery stores, but also check salvage companies and printer supply outlets.

-Beeswax: You can find beeswax in sewing sections of craft stores.
-Use the beeswax the wax the thread.
+- Beeswax: You can find beeswax in sewing sections of craft stores.
+Use the beeswax to wax the thread.
 This protects it from deterioration, keeps it taut while sewing, and strengthens the thread.

 It might seem silly that I’m going to tell you how to fold paper because it is a simple fold and crease, right?
 Well, sort of; but, a sloppily folded book will make it look unattractive.
 You don’t want to take a stack of paper, straighten it out, and then fold all of the sheets at the same time because this kind of fold won’t give you as flat of a book as you want.
 Plus, the chapbook will bulge, and the fore edge of your book will end up angled like a sharpened blade.
 You should fold each sheet separately, one at a time.
 Then, you can tuck them together.

 Before you fold your paper, you need to find the paper’s natural fold by determining the grain.
 Sheets of paper will want to fold more easily in one direction (with the grain) than the other (against the grain).
 You can usually determine the paper’s grain by picking up a sheet and bending one edge towards the other.
 Try doing this in each direction.